Edward M. Burke: Conviction

 On December 21, 2023, Burke was found guilty on 13 of 14 counts of racketeering, bribery, and extortion.
 Developer Charles Cui was also convicted, while Burke's aide Peter Andrews was acquitted.
 Burke turned 80 on December 29, 2023.

 The Attorney Registration and Disciplinary Commission sought an interim suspension of Burke's license to practice law.
 The Illinois Supreme Court denied this motion because it was unable to obtain a quorum since a majority of the seven justices recused themselves from the matter.

-Sentencing
+Sentencing and imprisonment

 On June 24, 2024, Burke was sentenced to two years in federal prison and given a $2 million fine.
+On June 8, 2025, after serving less than half his sentence, Burke was transferred from the Federal Correctional Institution, Thomson to community confinement, serving the remainder of his sentence at a halfway house.
+He would be released from home confinement on February 20, 2026.

 Attempts at other public office

 In 1980, Burke sought the Democratic nomination for Cook County State's Attorney.
 Burke was aligned with Mayor Byrne and was endorsed by the Cook County Democratic Central Committee.
 Burke's loss in the primary to Richard M. Daley was interpreted at the time as a set-back for the Chicago political machine.

 In 1988, following the sudden death in office of Mayor Harold Washington, Burke was one of several candidates who sought to fill the vacancy in the special election.
 "I know I would like to be Mayor.
 It is obviously the Super Bowl of Chicago politics," Burke said.
 After polls showed declining support for his candidacy, he dropped out of the race in December 1988 and endorsed Richard M. Daley, who won the nomination in the February 1989 Democratic primary.